 - Ryza 2 (A22) PS4 PS5 Switch PC

 Finally, the newest entries, and so far shaping up to be as cohesive as the Arland trilogy.
 Should be fairly familiar to fans of standard JRPGs, with standard plot progression, though not as extreme anime JRPG as the first two Iris games.
 You have less emphasis on the comfy aspects and more on the plot, though you still get things like interesting, down to earth sidequests and character events.
 Ryza 2 in particular has a number of events compared to the first, which is more focused on plot, and Ryza 3 finds a better balance between plot and characters.

-Both systems have ATB combat, which is absolutely a departure from the rest of the series, and a very unique synthesis system.
+All systems have ATB combat, which is absolutely a departure from the rest of the series, and a very unique synthesis system.
 The crafting is difficult to understand from descriptions and images, but pick it up yourself and you'll probably get it; it's fairly accessible.
-One of the most notable aspects is that these games are much better looking than their predecessors, and Ryza 2 in particular is satisfying to explore as it lacks a lot of the artificial barriers previous games have.
+One of the most notable aspects is that these games are much better looking than their predecessors, and Ryza 2 and 3 are satisfying to explore as they lack a lot of the artificial barriers previous games have.

 And honestly?
 Having been on this yearly ride since Rorona's release year, it's been wild to see the variances in quality of life.
 Ryza actually gets it mostly right.
 Hop aboard and take a gander for yourself, all the silly things the older games do, and you'll see.
 The Ryza games are actually a gem in terms of features, especially Ryza 2.
-I am not the sort to pretend a series does not have issues, but am I ever happy Ryza 2 gets so much right.
+I am not the sort to pretend a series does not have issues, but am I ever happy the later two Ryzas gets so much right.